Kinship care

 Project (Back to top)

-The project will consider the scope for reform to simplify and streamline the orders underpinning kinship care placements and how to better support the consideration of kinship care as an option for children who cannot remain with their parents.
+The project considers the scope for reform to simplify and streamline the orders underpinning kinship care placements and how better to support the consideration of kinship care as an option for children who cannot remain with their parents.

-It has been referred to us as part of the Government’s kinship strategy, published as Championing Kinship Care – The National Kinship Care Strategy, in December 2023.
+It was referred to us as part of the Government’s kinship strategy, published as Championing Kinship Care – The National Kinship Care Strategy, in December 2023.
 The aim of the project is to reform the law to facilitate kinship care for children.
-In particular it will consider:
+The areas the project considers are set out in the project Terms of Reference.

 Documents (Back to top)